Monica Dolan

 Monica Margaret Dolan (born 15 March 1969) is an English actress.
-She won the BAFTA TV Award for Best Supporting Actress for playing Rosemary West in Appropriate Adult (2011).
+She won the BAFTA TV Award for Best Supporting Actress for playing Rosemary West in Appropriate Adult (2011) and the Laurence Olivier Award for Best Actress in a Supporting Role for All About Eve in 2019.

+Early life and education

+Dolan was born in Middlesbrough, England, to Irish parents, and raised in Woking, Surrey, with three older siblings.
+She trained at the Guildhall School of Music and Drama.

 Career

-Dolan was born in Middlesbrough and trained at the Guildhall School of Music and Drama.
 Her credits include Agatha Christie's Poirot, Dalziel and Pascoe, Tipping the Velvet (with Rachael Stirling) and Judge John Deed.
 She also starred in ITV drama U Be Dead.
+In 2006, she played the future Queen Elizabeth the Queen Mother in the television drama Wallis and Edward.